Visa Process for Schengen Visa applications (Type C, stays up to 90 days)

 In general, the processing takes about 2 weeks once the application is complete.
 This does not include the time for mailing.
 However, in some particular cases, the processing time might be longer, especially if the central authorities have to be consulted.

 Visa Process for Long Stay Visas (Type D, stays of longer than 90 days)

 Visa applications for stays longer than 90 days (family reunion, student, work, residence permit) do not require fingerprinting and therefore may be submitted by mail.
-The visa requirements can be found on the following link: Work Visa and long stay Visa
+The visa requirements can be found on the following link: Visa Application, National Visa Type D

 Issued visa can be picked up in person or will be mailed back with a prepaid, self-addressed, envelope with tracking number which has to be provided by the applicant at the time the application is submitted.
 Applicants must indicate their name and address both as sender and recipient.
 It is recommended that applications are mailed with private delivery services such as FedEx or UPS as there were some issues with other carriers.

 Important: The Swiss representation does not assume any liability for the loss of mailed documents.